hroncok/license/README.rst

         :target: https://travis-ci.org/hroncok/license

 license is a Python library providing some metadata about common free software licenses, such as GNU GPL, MIT and others.
-It is compatible with Python 2.7 and Python 3.
+It is compatible with Python 3.3+ and legacy Python 2.7.

 Basic usage
 -----------